Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Abstract

 Magnetic fields on the order of 100 $\mu$G observed in young supernova remnants cannot be amplified by shock compression alone.
 To investigate the amplification caused by turbulent dynamo, we perform three-dimensional MHD simulations of the interaction between shock wave and inhomogeneous density distribution with a shallow spectrum in the preshock medium.
-The postshock turbulence is mainly driven by the strongest preshock density contrast and cascades to smaller scales.
+The postshock turbulence is mainly driven by the strongest preshock density contrast and follow the Kolmogorov scaling.
 The resulting turbulence amplifies the postshock magnetic field.
-The magnetic fields' time evolution agrees with the prediction of the nonlinear dynamo theory in \cite{2016ApJ...833..215X}.
-When the initial weak magnetic field is perpendicular to shock normal, the total amplification of the field's strength achieves a factor of $\approx200$, which is twice larger than the one in the parallel shock case.
+The time evolution of the magnetic fields agrees with the prediction of the nonlinear turbulent dynamo theory in \cite{2016ApJ...833..215X}.
+When the initial weak magnetic field is perpendicular to the shock normal, the maximum amplification of the field's strength achieves a factor of $\approx200$, which is twice larger than that for a parallel shock.
+We find that the perpendicular shock exhibits a smaller turbulent Alfv\'en Mach number in the vicinity of the shock front than the parallel shock.
 However, the strongest magnetic field has a low volume filling factor and is limited by the turbulent energy due to the reconnection diffusion taking place in a turbulent and magnetized fluid.
-The magnetic field strength averaged along the shock surface is reduced by a factor $\gtrsim10$.
+The magnetic field strength averaged along the $z$-axis is reduced by a factor $\gtrsim10$.
 We decompose the turbulent velocity and magnetic field into solenoidal and compressive modes.
-The solenoidal mode is dominant and follows the Kolmogorov scaling, even though the preshock density distribution has a shallow spectrum.
-When the preshock density distribution has a Kolmogorov spectrum, the fraction of the compressive component increases.
-We find that the perpendicular shock exhibits a smaller turbulent Alfv\'en Mach number in the vicinity of the shock front than the parallel shock.
+The solenoidal mode is dominant and evolves to follow the Kolmogorov scaling, even though the preshock density distribution has a shallow spectrum.
+When the preshock density distribution has a Kolmogorov spectrum, the turbulent velocity's compressive component increases.

 \keywords{Interstellar dynamics (839); Interstellar magnetic fields (845); Interstellar medium (847); Supernova remnants (1667); Magnetohydrodynamics (1964)}